pelayoarbues/quartz/content/notes/literature-notes/Articles/Share Your Data Insights to Engage Your Colleagues.md

 ---
 author: [[Paige Berry]]
-title: "Share Your Data Insights to Engage Your Colleagues"
+title: "'Share Your Data Insights to Engage Your Colleagues'"
 tags:
 - articles
 - literature-note